clojure-grimoire/grimoire/resources/articles/API.md

 `GET http://conj.io/store/org.clojure/clojure/1.6.0/clojure.core/conj/?type=text/plain`
 shall give the same result as if the type header were set to `text/plain`.

+### Searching

+Some limited searching capabilities are privided by the path `/search/$NAMESPACE/$SYMBOL/`.
+Clients hitting this URL should expect to get a HTTP redirect to a page representing the newest known version of the artifact containing the designated namespace.
+Some clients including the Emacs URL client are specially handled and the redirect will be handled on the server side.

 ### Compatibility

 Note that prior to Grimoire 0.4.0, the path prefix